Log management in FastNetMon

 Attack status reporting

-In addition to reports of ban and unban operations FastNetMon has capability to report active attacks.
+In addition to reports of ban and unban operations, FastNetMon has capability to report active attacks.
 You can enable it this way:

 sudo fcli set main ban_status_updates true